 - This input connector does not construct a geometry from coordinates received as attributes values.

 - Data formatted as feature JSON must include a spatial reference.
-You should not specify a Default Spatial Reference when using this connector.
+You should not specify the Default Spatial Reference parameter when using this connector.

 A descriptive name for the input connector used for reference in GeoEvent Manager.

 Specifies whether a new or existing GeoEvent Definition should be used for the inbound event data.
 A GeoEvent Definition is required for GeoEvent Server to understand the inbound event data attribute fields and data types.